globocom/react-native-draftjs-render/README.md

 make ios
 ```

-To run sample app in iOS:
+To run sample app in Android:

 ```
 make android